Monday, November 24, 2025

 In September 1985 the venue hosted a late night Jazz/Salsa Fish Fry with Baz Fe Jazz & Andy McConnell plus the Tommy Chase Quartet.
 As Giles Peterson recalls, Chase was a key figure in 1980s London jazz scene.
 In this period Peterson himself was DJing at the Royal Oak in Tooley Street along with Nicky Holloway, and the latter was involved in putting on a warehouse party at 99 Rotherhithe Street.

-I haven't found any trace of any live music events after the 1980s (but happy to be corrected), but the space continued to be used for workshop space until 2003 when it closed down and the site was redeveloped as flats.
+I haven't found any trace of any live music events after the 1980s (happy to be corrected), but the space continued to be used for workshops until 2003 when it closed down and the site was redeveloped as flats.
 The history of the building reflects the dockside story on both sides of the river.
 Dockside industrial buildings falling into decline; empty buildings being used for a period as cheap space for arts, music, living; then being redeveloped for high end housing.

 Thanks to Linsey Pollak, Cliff Stapleton and Chris Gunstone for posters/flyers and memories.
 Would love to hear any other stories/memories people may have.